 Year-end bonuses are a great way to reward your team for their part in your company's success.
-But there are two things you'll need to keep in mind to ensure your bonus pay run goes smoothly.
+But there are three things to to keep in mind to ensure your bonus pay run goes smoothly.

 Direct deposit limits